 Doctors diagnose sepsis based on the newborn’s symptoms and the results of tests.
 Doctors do several tests, including blood tests, to try to determine the specific bacterium, virus, or fungus that is causing the infection.

 Newborns who recover from sepsis generally do not have long-term problems.
-However, newborns who survive meningitis may have developmental delay, cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of symptoms that involve difficulty moving and muscle stiffness (spasticity).
+However, newborns who survive meningitis may have developmental delay, cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of conditions that involve difficulty moving and muscle stiffness (spasticity).
 It results from brain malformations that occur before birth as the brain is developing... read more , seizures Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
-When older infants or young children have seizures, they often... read more , or hearing loss Hearing Impairment in Children Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
-If children do not respond to sounds... read more .
+When older infants or young children have seizures, they often... read more , or hearing loss Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more .

 Treatment of Sepsis in Newborns